Performance Test April 2019

-- We use around 4GB of data consisting of various file types and sizes (pictures, movies, audio files, MS Officedocuments, PDF documents, applications/executables, Windows operating system files, archives, etc.).
+- We use around 5GB of data consisting of various file types and sizes (pictures, movies, audio files, MS Office documents, PDF documents, applications/executables, Windows operating system files, archives, etc.).

 Installing/uninstalling applications: We installed several common applications with the silent install mode, then uninstalled them and measured how long it took.
 We did not consider fingerprinting, because usually an application is installed only once.

-Downloading files: The content of several common websites is fetched via wget from a local server.
+Downloading files: The content of several common websites is fetched from a local server and public webserver.

 |Vendor||File copying||Archiving /